aws-samples/aws-copilot-cli-streamlit/README.md

 ![alt text](diagram/textsumapp.png "Text Sum App")

 * Machine Learning as Service
-* Automated backend and deploy using the command line and AWS sercies
+* Automated backend and deploy using the command line and AWS services
-* Automated fronted using AWS Fargate and Steamlit
+* Automated fronted using AWS Fargate and Streamlit

 ## Deploy using AWS Copilot
 ​